-Source: Urban Footprint, Allegheny County Census - Low Poverty Index 2017
+Source: Urban Footprint, Allegheny County Census - Low Poverty Index 2017 black white other race

 RACE AND ETHNICITY

 There is racial/ethnic diversity in the adjacent Confluence neighborhoods, with some neighborhoods having a more mixed racial distribution than others.
 Neighborhoods directly adjacent to the river have few residents, although this is changing with new market rate development.
 Special attention should be given to outreach and access to a representation of residents in the 1 mile radius.